HCSLab/ProjectManis/Game/README.md

 2. When bpm increases, audio clips should be acclerated.
 However, it is realized by controling the pitches, so a lot of loss is made.

 Solution:
 * New high quality piano sampling clips are added.
+New audio-control-system controls the playing speed without re-sampling.